ConservationInternational/trends.earth/docs/source/for_users/training/metadata.rst

 .. image:: ../../../resources/en/documentation/metadata/metadata_editor.png
    :align: center

-5. Fill in the necessary infromation or edit existing data in the dialog fields and press OK button to save your changes.
-Metadata will be saved in the QGIS QMD format, in a separate file for each raster in the datataset folder.
+5. Fill in the necessary information or edit existing data in the dialog fields and press OK button to save your changes.
+Metadata will be saved in the QGIS QMD format, in a separate file for each raster in the dataset folder.

 6. Metadata also can be viewed/edited from the Dataset details dialog via the same Metadata button, as described in the step 3 above.